SpyFly opt-out guide: simple steps to remove your data in 2025

 How do I remove information from SpyFly?

-To remove your information from SpyFly.com go to their opt-out page and follow the prompts.
-You’ll need to look up your record, request its removal by clicking on the ‘Remove’ button, submit your email address, and verify your identity via email.
+To remove your information from SpyFly.com, go to their opt-out page and follow the prompts.
+You’ll need to submit your info, choose a matching record by clicking on the “Remove” button, and verify your identity via email.

 What is SpyFly?